 What is Induction Lighting?

 Induction Lighting is a proven lighting technology that has been around for over 100 years.
-Due to recent advancements in Electronic Ballast/Generator technology, it has more recently become a viable option for the commercial and municipal markets.
-Induction Lighting has been utilized extensively for street lighting applications in Asia, Australia, and Europe, however with the recent initiatives to “GO GREEN”, induction lighting technology is now emerging as the best choice for energy efficient lighting in North America.
+Thanks to technological advances in electronic ballast and generators, induction lighting is now more affordable than ever, making it a great alternative for commercial and municipal uses.
+Induction lighting has been used extensively for street lighting applications in Asia, Australia and Europe, but is just now emerging as a leading energy-efficient option in North American cities that are looking to "GO GREEN".

 What is the quality of the light output?

-The issue is not with the induction lights and their ability to produce acceptable light.
-Today’s standards for light meters are calibrated using the 1951 CIE Color Space Standards.
+So how can an induction light appear to work so well, yet perform so poorly when a light meter is used?
+The issue is not with the induction lights and their ability to produce acceptable light, but rather with the meters.
+Today's standards for light meters are calibrated using the 1951 CIE Color Space Standards.
 They have not evolved with advancing technology in the lighting arena.
 This standard used to set the sensitivity curve for light meters does not take into account the contribution of Scotopic vision (night vision) to the sensitivity of the eye.
-Scientific studies have shown the eye is more sensitive to blue wavelengths than the measurement curve of the light meter.
-Blue light, acting on human night vision (scotopic vision) is largely responsible for “visual acuity” or sharpness of vision.
+Scientific studies have shown that the eye is more sensitive to blue wavelengths than the measurement curve of the light meter.
+Blue light, acting on human night vision (scotopic vision) is largely responsible for "visual acuity" or sharpness of vision.
 Simply put, light meters and the 1951 standards by which they measure light are wrong.
-Consumers are therefore paying for products with yesterday’s lighting quality while not taking advantage of today’s products, such as induction lighting that offer reduced costs and a better quality of light.
+Consumers are therefore paying for products with yesterday's lighting quality while not taking advantage of today's products, such as induction lighting, that offer reduced costs and a better quality of light.

-The human retina contains@ 125million rod cells and @ 6 million cone cells.
-These respond to different frequencies (colors/ wavelengths) of light in different ways.
-Cone cells are adapted to detect colors and function well in bright light, while rods cell are more sensitive but do not detect color well as they are adapted to low light.
+The human retina contains about 125 million rod cells and about 6 million cone cells.
+Rods and cones respond to different frequencies (colors or wavelengths) of light in different ways.
+Cone cells are adapted to detect colors and function well in bright light, while rods cell are more sensitive, but do not detect color well as they are adapted to low light.

-The ratio of Photopic light vs. Scotopic light in a lamp is called the S/P ratio.
+The ratio of photopic light versus scotopic light in a lamp is called the S/P ratio.
 This ratio determines the apparent visual brightness of a light source.
-This is why the 200w lamp will appear as bright or brighter to the human eye than a sodium vapor or metal halide of twice the wattage.
+This is why the 200w lamp will appear as bright or even brighter to the human eye than a sodium vapor or metal halide of twice the wattage.

 How does it work?